bastienEichenberger/extendscript-library/README.md

 ```

 ###Write tests
+In the directory test/fixtures create a jsx file like the example fixtures/photoshop/document/test_document.jsx.
+The tests work by this way:
+  * run all extendscript tests -> put the result in the results folder
+    (if its a file store the file in the results folder, if it's a value write it in the tests.xml file)
+  * check the results with node-unit
+    (you can write tests in the test_photoshop-lib.js file)

 ##IDE
 If you don't like to use the ExtendScript Toolkit to write your scripts, you can use the excellent WebStorm IDE.